nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 -   The created architecture blueprint is available for everyone. so use a friendly (creative commons) license.

--  The architecture is developed from an open process in which everyone participate to improve the architecture.
+-  The architecture is developed from an open process in which everyone participates to improve the architecture.
 E.g. also customers, business stakeholders other stakeholders that will be impacted by the architecture design in future.
 Borders that hinder participation should be removed.

 - The architecture is based around good usable standards that anyone can and may implement, use and improve.
 Unfortunate not all open standards are really open and usable.